Pfizer-Allergan to take healthcare M&A deals to above $600 billion in 2015

 It will inevitably give executives at other large U.S.-based drugmakers pause for thought, since Pfizer will gain a relative advantage in tax terms.
 But industry officials and bankers question whether others will race to follow suit.

-Merck & Co Inc (MRK.N), the second biggest U.S. drugmaker behind Pfizer, declared a year ago that similar so-called "inversion" deals, in which a company redomiciles in a country with lower taxes, would not fit its corporate strategy.
+Merck & Co Inc, the second biggest U.S. drugmaker behind Pfizer, declared a year ago that similar so-called "inversion" deals, in which a company redomiciles in a country with lower taxes, would not fit its corporate strategy.

 Redfern was speaking at a Financial Times pharmaceuticals conference where the majority of the audience voted in a poll that bolt-on deals were likely to dominate M&A over the next year.

-But drug companies have also been divesting some assets, with Novartis AG NOVN.VX and GSK finalising a $20 billion asset swap in March, while Allergan is selling its generics drugs business to Israel's Teva Pharmaceutical Industries Ltd (TEVA.TA) for $40.5 billion.
+But drug companies have also been divesting some assets, with Novartis AG and GSK finalizing a $20 billion asset swap in March, while Allergan is selling its generics drugs business to Israel's Teva Pharmaceutical Industries Ltd for $40.5 billion.

 (Editing by Greg Mahlich)